smu160/Fractal-Art/README.md

 try lowering it in increments of 50 - 100.

-If you are using a MacBook that has a graphics card, then be aware that disabling graphics switching might help the render image quicker.
+If you are using a MacBook that has a graphics card, then be aware that disabling graphics switching might help make the image render quicker.

 Color smoothing and zoom-in/out will soon be available!